VIEW Alumni by Decade:

 Michael Kreher, ’16, is a Building and Technical Operations Assistant at the Weisman Art Museum at the University of Minnesota, Minneapolis.
 He was selected for the Macalester Art Department’s postgraduate apprenticeship program.

-Allison Wegren Metzger , ’16, is the Owner/Instructor at Minnesota Nice Workshops in Richmond, VA.
-She had work in the Common Threads II exhibit on display at the Design on Main Gallery at Iowa State University, Ames, October 2016.
+Allison Wegren Metzger, ’16, is the Owner/Instructor at Minnesota Nice Workshops in Richmond, VA.
+She showed work in the Common Threads II exhibit on display at Iowa State University’s Design on Main Gallery (Ames, October 2016).
 She received her MFA in Visual Arts- Textiles from the University of Kansas in 2013, where she taught Fibers classes.

 Parker Field, ’15, is an art researcher and writer in New York.
 He currently researches for the Arshile Gorky catalogue raisonné and the Paul Cézanne Works on Paper catalogue raisonné.

 Sam Landsberg, ’15, was selected for the Art Department’s postgraduate apprenticeship program.

 Marlys Mandaville, ’15, is an assistant at Melissa Loop Art, in Minneapolis, MN.
 She showed work in The Goddess Show at Mosaic On A Stick Gallery (St. Paul, MN, 2018) and Art ‘N’ Motion, Art-A-Whirl Exhibition at Gallery 332 in the Northrup King building (Minneapolis).
 She was selected for the Art Department’s postgraduate apprenticeship program.

 Cynthia Scott, ’15, was selected for the Art Department’s postgraduate apprenticeship program.